TimMouskhelichvili/personal/public/static/markdown/blog/typescript-for-loop/en.md

 // Iteration 1
 ```

-In this example, we terminate the `for` loop's execution after the index reaches `2`.
+In this example, we terminate the `for` loop's execution after the index reaches `2`, so that iterations 2-5 are not executed.

 ## How does the `continue` statement work?